Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 2, 6, and 7 approximately one time.

 #### Document Result(s):
-1. If an user account was created to fullfill the test's requirments, record:
+1. If a user account was created to fullfill the test's requirments, record:
     + The username, email address of the account, and that this is a test account.
 1. If any recipe dummy data was created to fullfill the test's requirments, record:
     + The names of all of the recipes created, the username of the account that created the recipes, and that they are all dummy data.